Parliamentary.ai

 Overview

 This bill amends the Communications Act 2003 to allow for the creation of small-scale radio multiplex services.
-These services will be regulated by the Secretary of State and Ofcom, with provisions for licensing, eligibility, and service characteristics.
+These services will be regulated differently than larger national or local services, offering opportunities for localized broadcasting but under specific guidelines set by the Secretary of State and Ofcom.

 Description

-The Broadcasting (Radio Multiplex Services) Bill introduces a new section (258A) into the Communications Act 2003, enabling the Secretary of State to regulate small-scale radio multiplex services.
-These services will be defined by order and may include limitations on the size of the service area.
+The bill introduces a new section (258A) into the Communications Act 2003 to govern "small-scale radio multiplex services."
+These services will be defined by area size and other characteristics specified in orders made by the Secretary of State.
+These orders will have the power to:

-• Ofcom must consider the impact on existing local radio multiplex licence holders.
+• Consider the impact on existing local radio multiplex licence holders.

-• Capacity may be reserved for specific types of broadcasting services.
+• Reserve broadcast capacity for specific types of programming.

 Government Spending